What Is a Good Credit Utilization Ratio and How to Maintain It?

 How Often Should You Check and Adjust Your Utilization?

-I check my utilization weekly using my credit card apps.
-Most major issuers now show your current utilization percentage in real-time.
+Checking utilization weekly using credit card apps is good practice.
+Most major issuers now show current utilization percentage in real-time.

 Weekly monitoring helps because: